 Library to close for Memorial Day

-The Harvin Clarendon County Library will close for the Memorial Day Holiday on Monday from 9 a.m. t 7 p.m.
+The Harvin Clarendon County Library will be closed May 28 in observance of Memorial Day.
+The library will reopen from 9 a.m. to 7 p.m.
 Tuesday.
-The book drop will be available for return of unrestricted materials.
-For more information, please call (803) 435-8633.
+Book drop-off will be available during the closing.

 No comments yet.